codoworks/go-boilerplate/README.md

 #### Multi-routers

 It's designed with 3 separate routers (public, protected and hidden).
-Each router has their individual configuration that you can customise to your needs.
+Each router has its individual configuration that you can customise to your needs.
 This enables the following structure:

 ```
 https://your-domain.com/api/<your public api>            # Publicly consumable API